Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Approach

-Armed with these definitions of $Y, T, X,$ and $W$, the next step is to train an ORF.
+Armed with these definitions of $Y$, $T$, $X$, and $W$, the next step is to train an ORF.
 The input data is temporally split into the train and test sets.
-A separate test set is required for the evaluation of the trained model, as well as for selecting the best policy.
+A separate test set is required for the evaluation of the trained model, and for selecting the best policy.
 As mentioned in the preliminaries, we need to learn the treatment effect function $\theta$ by solving the same set of equations as in double machine learning.
 This is a two-phase approach that requires $Y$ and $T$ to be modeled locally at $X=x$, obtaining the estimates $\hat{Y}$ and $\hat{T}$.
-In the second stage the treatment effect is estimated by minimising the residual of $Y$ (denoted by $Y - \hat{Y}$) on the residual of $T$ (denoted by $T - \hat{T}$) locally at $X=x$ using the squared loss: We use logistic regression to model $\hat{T}$ and lasso for modelling $\hat{Y}$.
-Also at prediction time, we use the same logistic regression model to residualise the treatment, and a weighted lasso to residualise the outcome.
-Fitting the $\hat{Y}$ and $\hat{T}$ locally around the target feature $X$ ensures that more weight is put on samples that are similar in the feature space.
+In the second stage, the treatment effect is estimated by minimising the residual of $Y$ (denoted by $Y - \hat{Y}$) on the residual of $T$ (denoted by $T - \hat{T}$) locally at $X=x$ using the squared loss: ORFs allow the use of flexible models for the estimation of $\hat{T}$ and $\hat{Y}$.
+These models can be chosen based on their performance on specific datasets.
+Also, at prediction time, we have the option to use different models to residualise the treatment and the outcome.
+Fitting $\hat{Y}$ and $\hat{T}$ locally around the target feature $X$ ensures that more weight is put on samples that are similar in the feature space.
 A random forest with a causal criterion is constructed to capture the similarity metric in the $X$ space, so that samples that are similar in the feature space $X$ have similar treatment effects.